mcmoe/agile-token-passer/README.md

 ## Launch the server
 You will need to have Node.js installed.
+The app runs on a firebase backend, so you will have to provide your own instance.
-From a terminal window, launch `npm start`
+From a terminal window, set the FIREHOST environment variable `set FIREHOST=xxx.firebaseio.com`
+Then launch `npm start`
 You can then open the app via a browser on port 3000.
-If you want to provide your own port, set it as an environment variable (see below).
+You can also provide your own port via an environment variable (see below).

 ## Launch the server in Debug mode
 You might want to get available debug info output to the command line.
-launch the app using `npm run debug` instead.
+To do so, launch the app using `npm run debug` instead.

-## Launch the tests
+## Launch the tests (BDD)
 These consist of acceptance testing.
 As features are requested, their behavior should be tested first.
 The current setup uses Jasmine as a suite and runner and Zombie as a headless browser stack.
+For now, you must provide a firebase instance.
+Use a separate instance than the one of the app.
+For example `xxx-test.firebaseio.com`
 To run the tests launch `npm test`
+**TODO** - mock the firebase backend

+## Launch the tests (TDD)
+**TODO**

 ## Provide your own port
 You might want to run the app on a different port than the default 3000.
 To do so, set the environment variable PORT to your liking.
 From a bash terminal, you can do that by typing `export PORT=1234`.

+## Deploy on Heroku ##
+You can deploy the app to heroku by simply pushing the repo to your Heroku app location.
+A procfile has been provided to tell Heroku to launch `npm start`